soerenkoehler/soerenkoehler.github.io/_posts/hack/2020-09-06-fritzbox-own-certificate.md

 As a Fritzbox owner you may know, that when you access the box via https, it presents a self signed SSL certificate which gets flagged a security issue in most modern browsers.
-As I was not happy creating exception rules.
+I was not happy creating exception rules.
 Further, the Fritzbox seemed to randomly switch between CNs and Firefox wouldn't import both.

 ### The Long Way Around